JacksonWuxs/BeeDrive/index.md

 # BeeDrive

-Open Source Privacy File Transfering System for Teams and Individual Developers.
+For privacy and convenience purposes, more and more people try to keep data on their own hardwires instead of third-party cloud services such as Google Drive, OneDrive, and Baidu Drive.
+While large companies have enough resources to develop their cloud storage services, individual developers and startups are not capable of building a new cloud storage system.

+BeeDrive is an open-source file storage and transfer system that you can quickly deploy on your computing station, online cloud servers, and laptops.
+We provide a new TCP-based protocol to make sure your data safety.
+The significance between BeeDrive with other TCP-based protocols (e.g., HTTP and FTP) is encrypting data with users' passwords.
+Moreover, BeeDrive has a built-in NAT service so that you can access your workstation without a stable IP using your laptop.

 ## Features

-- __Security__
+- __Security &Privacy__

-  In contrast with protocols like HTTP and FTP, BeeDrive keeps your data safe during each time of data transfer.
-We sign data and encrypt them based on your own password.
+  In contrast with protocols like HTTP and FTP, BeeDrive keeps your data safe during each time of data transfer based on your password.
+It means that even if attackers obtain open-source BeeDrive code like you, they can't crack your encrypted data.
+Specifically, before transferring each piece of your data, BeeDrive first signs your data and password with the MD5 algorithm then applies the AES algorithm to encrypt it with your password as a private key.

-- __Efficiency__
+- __Efficiency & Scalable__

   We didn't sacrifice performance for safety.
 BeeDrive can transfer individual files at a rate of 50MB/s with encryption, while it can even reach over 100MB/s without encryption.
-This performance is sufficient for typical file transfer scenarios, such as file exchange within the same data center (w/o encryption) or unsafety World Wide Web transfers (w/ encryption).
+This performance is sufficient for typical file transfer scenarios, such as file exchange within the same data center (w/o encryption) and unsafety World Wide Web transfers (w/ encryption).

+  BeeDrive cloud drive service relies on a multi-processing and multi-threading architecture to support concurrency scenarios.
+It will automatically launch and destroy new managers (Process-based) and workers (Thread-based) regarding the number of queries.
+Single Intel i7 CPU (workstation-version) can support ~100 downloading/uploading tasks simultaneously!

 - __Free Network Address Translation (NAT)__